 Difference between BitLocker to Go and BitLocker

 While BitLocker is a utility tool for encrypting the entire drive on a Windows computer, BitLocker to Go allows you to secure data on USB flash drives, SD cards, and removable hard drives.
-You can dig deeper into what is BitLocker.

 2. How to Use BitLocker to Go in Windows 10/11?